Why is there water running down the street in front of my house?

-Can I request the tanker truck to come to my house and release recaptured flushing water?
+Can I request the tanker truck come to my house and release recaptured flushing water?

 Unfortunately, no. Denver Water has developed a schedule for tanker trucks based on capacity, location of flushing sites and high-priority public landscapes to ensure we use our resources as efficiently as possible to redistribute this water.

-Can I collect this water at flushing sites for my own use?
+Can I collect water at flushing sites for my own use?